GNS-Science/solvis-graphql-api/MIGRATION_v0.9.md

 ### API A/B testing

-And below os the A/B test showing that Prod/Test APIs are working and agree.
+And belowios the A/B test showing that Prod/Test APIs are working and agree.

 ```
 chrisbc@MLX01 solvis-graphql-api % poetry run cli_ab_test WORK/ab.toml -A prod -B test -v